-Dates: This workshop will run for two days from Monday 21st August 2023 to Friday 25th August 2023.
-If the workshop becomes oversubscribed, we will close the application process early.
+Dates: This workshop ran for five days from Monday 21st August 2023 until Friday 25th August 2023.

 In this intensive five day course, you will learn the basics of woodcarving using traditional hand tools in a professional woodcarver’s workshop.
 You will learn how to use a set of chisels and a mallet to carve wood using various different techniques that have been used by woodcarvers for centuries.

 We will start with an introduction to the different types of cuts each chisel can make in the wood, and you will carve a geometrical pattern using a technique called chip carving.
 Then we will practice some carving techniques using a mallet, and you will be taken step by step through the process of making a three dimensional woodcarving from a block of limewood, working from an existing carving as a reference.
 You will learn how to rough out the wood, carve in the major forms, and add detail to finish your carving.
 You will also learn how to use a leather strop to maintain a sharp edge on your chisels.

 This workshop will be taught by Takako Jin, who has spent the last decade working professionally as a woodcarver and gilder, restoring some of the finest examples of English 18th century carved and gilded antiques as well as working on commissions for newly designed pieces.
 Takako also teaches woodcarving on the BA and Post Graduate programmes at The City & Guilds of London Art School, where she helps to develop the skills and artistry of the next generation of artists and artisans working in wood.

 This workshop will start daily at 10am and finish by approximately 4:30pm.

 Transferable Skills and Future Careers